Secret #26 Communication

 For many couples, their jobs may have kept them apart for 60 or more hours a week.
 “If you have gotten used to independent lifestyles, all of the sudden you are faced with the fact that you have very little in common and no longer feel compatible.”

-“One of my basic premises is you should never do anything without ‘enthusiastic agreement’ between the two of you because everything you do affects each other.
+“One of my basic premises is you should never do anything without ‘enthusiastic agreement and communication’ between the two of you because everything you do affects each other.
 It’s a simple concept,” he says.

 Here’s how the process works: When a couple is trying to make a decision or resolve a conflict, they both must begin with the goal of a mutually enthusiastic agreement.
 Until one is discovered, they keep negotiating, Harley says.
 It forces each partner to develop a deep understanding and respect of the other person in order to achieve that objective.